s-victor/TinyPedal/docs/customization.md

     leading_zero
 Set amount leading zeros for each temperature value.
 Default is `2`.
 Minimum value is limited to `1`.

+    show_rate_of_change
+Show carcass temeperature rate of change for a specific time interval.

+    rate_of_change_interval
+Set time interval (in seconds) for rate of change calculation.
+Default interval is `5` seconds.
+Minimum interval is limited to `1` second, maximum interval is limited to `60` seconds.

     show_tyre_compound
 Show tyre compound index (front/rear).